tnajdek/zotero-api-client/README.md

 instead returning a "pretended" response where details for the actual fetch that would have been used are included.
-Usually used in advanced scenarios where config needs to be tweaked manually before submitted to the request method or as a debugging tool.
+Usually used in advanced scenarios where config needs to be tweaked manually before it is submitted to the request method or as a debugging tool.

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)
 **Returns**: <code>Promise</code> - A promise that will eventually return PretendResponse.